 In addition, Kraken has a special group of employees called Client Engagement Specialists, all of them experts in the crypto industry who marvel at providing financial advice with personalized solutions.

-As a fully-compliant business, Kraken adheres to these regulators’ AML and KYC policies.
+As a fully-compliant business, Kracken crypto exchange adheres to these regulators’ AML and KYC policies.
 In order to access higher tiers and additional funding options, customers are required to verify their identity and provide a legitimate photo ID.

 Kraken encrypts all its data and performs frequent security audits.
 It stores 95% of user deposits in offline, cold storage.
 Accounts are secured with two-factor authentication (2FA) through Authenticator App or Yubikey, with a Global Settings Lock (GSL) which lets you lock your account for a certain period of time and prevent others from making changes and compromising it, and a Master Key that helps you regain access to your account if your email was compromised.

 This step has allowed Kraken to avoid a state-by-state regulatory approach but earn a regulatory passport instead.
-By becoming a bank, Kraken is also able to get direct access to federal payments infrastructure and be able to integrate banking and funding options for its customers in a more seamless manner.
+By becoming a bank and getting Kraken license, Kraken is also able to get direct access to federal payments infrastructure and be able to integrate banking and funding options for its customers in a more seamless manner.

 Frequently Asked Questions